n0mi1k/funcspy/README.md

 # funcspy
-A malware static analysis tool to quickly identify suspicious functions loaded from DLLs.
+A simple malware static analysis tool to quickly identify suspicious functions loaded from DLLs.

 **NOTE**: Based off the database from malapi.io